 - VIP protection

 The Politiets Aktionsstyrke‘s operational functions are closely guarded secrets and so far there is not so much publicly released information.
 What has been published is that the AKS was created just after the Munich Summer Olympic incident in 1972.

 At the moment of creation, the unit had around 50 to 70 operators.
 In 1998, the unit was reorganized and the number of operators was increased to 100.

 During the time, the unit had dozens of operations.
 They were responsible for the notorious operation of clearing and evicting the anarchist and leftist groups from Ungdomshuset on March 1, 2007, which triggered mass unrest in Copenhagen.

 Another significant operation occurred on January 7, 2013, when an operator from AKS was seriously wounded during an arrest operation against three suspected narcotics smugglers.
 In the shootout which occurred, the suspected perpetrator was killed by a headshot while another suspect was wounded.
 A third suspect was arrested.
 It was the first time that an AKS-officer had been wounded during an operation.

 Selection and training

-The unit adopted Western model of organization similar to the German GSG-9.
-New candidates are chosen from police and army personnel during intensive volunteer selection course.
+The unit adopted the Western model of organization similar to the German GSG-9.
+New candidates are chosen from police and army personnel during an intensive volunteer selection course.

 Members of Politiets Aktionsstyrke are armed with the most modern small arms, assault rifles, snipers, shotguns and other special weapons intended for such type of unit.
-Their arsenal includes also MP5’s, USP Compact, C8 rifle, G36c assault rifle, Sako TRG sniper rifle.
+Their arsenal includes also Heckler and Koch MP5’s, USP Compact, C8 rifle, G36c assault rifle, Sako TRG sniper rifle.